losphoenix/secured-ftp-readme/README.md

 # 1 Requirement

-- Windows 10 OS/ Windows Server 2016/ Linux CentOS 7
+- Windows 10 OS/ Windows Server 2016
 - Make sure local port 18080 is available (This port is for local use only)
 - Make sure the backup machine has the same domain name.
 Check the domain name in cmd prompt by running ```systeminfo | findstr /B /C:"Domain"``` (Only for windows, except for Linux)